minprog/app-studio/25 Swift/20 Unit 2/10 Content.md

 # Introduction to UIKit

+## Language exercises

+Feel free to skip some of the parts about the programming language, but make sure that you know *exactly* how to write correct Swift code!

-## 1. Strings
+1. Strings

 	- Know how to use Strings in Swift

-## 2. Functions
+2. Functions

 	- Know how to declare and use functions

-## 3. Structures
+3. Structures

-- Know how to create and user strucs
+	- Know how to create and user structs

-## 4. Classes, Inheritance
+4. Classes, Inheritance

 	- Know how to create a class and user inheritance

-## 5. Collections
+5. Collections

 	- Know what types of collections you can use in swift
 	- Know which type of collection to use

-## 6. Loops
+6. Loops

 	- Know the different types of loops

+**How to get points:** as soon as you have finished (a selection of) exercises in Swift Playgrounds, demonstrate your results to your TA.
+Make sure that you have done some of the playgrounds from each of the six chapters!

+## Getting to know UIKit

-## 7. Introduction to UIKit
+7. Introduction to UIKit

 	- Know how to change the appearance of common views in apps
-- Know hoe to change the appearance of common controls in apps
+	- Know how to change the appearance of common controls in apps

-**Demonstrate:** UIKit Survey

-## 8. Displaying Data
+8. Displaying Data

 	- Know how to change fill your UI with data

-**Demonstrate: ** Tutorial Screen

-# 9. Controls In Action
+9. Controls In Action

 	- Know how to bind controls to your code

-**Demonstrate:** Basic Interactions

-# 10. Auto Layout and Stack Views
+10. Auto Layout and Stack Views

 	- Know how to use auto Layout
 	- Know how to use Stack Views
 	- Know how to create you own constraints

-**Demonstrate:** Calculator

-# Guided Project: Apple Pie
+## Guided Project: Apple Pie

-**Demonstrate:** the complete and working app

-Your app needs to be on GitHub!
+t the end of the chapter, you'll find a Guided Project to make a very simple app in Xcode.
+Follow the instructions to create that app, and [put it on GitHub](/ios/github).

+**How to get points:** show your TA that you have created a working app and show it's code on GitHub.
+Do mind the deadline for each week!